dinanathsj29/angularcli-angualr-cli-tutorial/README.md

 ---------------------
 3.1.
 Angular CLI Create new project/App - `ng new`
 ---------------------
-1. Create a new app/project with angular CLI by using the syntax: `ng new project/appName`
+1. Create a new app/project with Angular CLI by using the syntax: `ng new project/appName`
 <br/> example: command: `ng new firstAngularCliApp`
     - Create an Angular application that already works, right out of the box with our best practices!
     - Creates a new Angular project.
 By default the project is created under the current directory itself